Good Practice

 To achieve these goals, the Foundation works with different programme lines:

-- The dialogue and empowerment platform Young Islam Conference promotes dialogue between young people from different backgrounds, takes up issues of our migration society and sets new impulses in the social debate around Islam and Muslims.
+• The dialogue and empowerment platform Young Islam Conference (JIK) promotes dialogue between young people from different backgrounds, takes up issues of our migration society and sets new impulses in the social debate around Islam and Muslims.
+The JIK is part of the programme line the Young Postmigrant Alliances which encompasses varied formats and themes that share a common approach, centered on postmigrant alliances and focusing on processes of social negotiation.
+Examples are the project „Moving Europe—Negotiating Legacies of Migration at the Museum“ and formats on the culture of debate and remembrance, media literacy and Muslim-Jewish alliances

-- With our prizes, educational programmes & travel grants, we support young people to explore Europe and work for an inclusive, pluralistic Europe and against anti-Semitism and all forms of racism.
-These include the Young European of the Year, the Schwarzkopf Europe Award, the Inge-Deutschkron-Award, the Young Ambassadors Against Antisemitism and the Postmigrant Europe education programme.
+• With our prizes, educational programmes & travel grants, we support young people to explore Europe and work for an inclusive, pluralistic Europe and against anti-Semitism and all forms of racism.
+These include the Young European of the Year, the Schwarzkopf Europe Award, and the Inge-Deutschkron-Award.

 The long-standing successful cooperation with the Inge Deutschkron Foundation completes the thematic focus on combatting right-wing extremism, anti-Semitism and racism.
 Both Foundations have committed their work for years to enhancing the knowledge of pupils and students about the horrors of National Socialism through talks, readings, and film screenings, and combating the rise of extreme right-wing tendencies in Germany and Europe.